 In London I went to previews at the Photographers’ Gallery, South Bank, Barbican.
-I contributed to exhibitions at Photofusion in Brixton, Open Space in Reading and small community based shows.
+I contributed to exhibitions at Photofusion in Brixton, Open Space in Reading and community based shows.
 I worked in education delivering media and photography based projects in primary schools.
 I met John Campling, extraordinary headmaster of a primary school in Sydenham where I did my most fulfilling media project, a magazine by and for the children using an Apple Mac and a photocopying machine.
 I also did a school magazine based on multicultural issues in another school.
 In Bradford I had done numerous multicultural projects alongside other artists.

 I did several trips to India taking photographs for book publishers, mostly childrens books.
 A book on the city of Varanasi by Evans Brothers.
 One trip to Amritsar for a book on Sikhism was unbearably humid during the monsoon season.
 I worked on books for Heinemann, Walker Brothers, Oxford University Press, Cambridge University Press, Wayland… then (and it felt like one day) all that work dried up for me as stock libraries started to take over.